skywind3000/asyncrun.vim/README.md

 ## History

-- 1.3.3 (2016-10-28): prevent job who reads stdin getting hanging, fixed an issue in fast exiting jobs.
+- 1.3.3 (2016-10-28): prevent job who reads stdin from getting hanging, fixed an issue in fast exiting jobs.
 - 1.3.2 (2016-10-19): new "-post" option to run a vimscript after the job finished
 - 1.3.1 (2016-10-18): fixed few issues of arguments passing in different modes
 - 1.3.0 (2016-10-17): add support to neovim, better CJK characters handling.